annatramarin/lyrics-analysis-italian-singers/README.md

 Please note that nbviewer (https://nbviewer.org/) is recommended to open the [Lyrics_analysis_comparison_Italian_singers.ipynb](Lyrics_analysis_comparison_Italian_singers.ipynb) file (simply copy-paste the page link).

+The project can also be viewed by section, according to the following steps:

 ##### STEP 1 - Web-scraping

 See [1-Scraping.ipynb](1-Scraping.ipynb)